-For reference, the practice to not ‘touch’ is known as Negiah, and is defined for reference in the halakhah (the oral and written torah law combined).
+For reference, the practice to not ‘touch’ the opposite gender is known as Negiah, and is defined to an extent for reference in the halakhah (the oral and written torah law combined).

-Further, linguistic sightings for the same ancient Greek word rendered ‘touch’ from 1 Corinthians 7:1, will be shown in other verses found in the New Testament from a wide range of translations, to show consistency and that ‘touch’ is a legal translation – despite many other translations not following suite in this particular instance.
+Further, linguistic sightings for the same ancient Greek word rendered ‘touch’ from 1 Corinthians 7:1, will be shown in other verses found in the New Testament from a wide range of translations, to show consistency in how ‘touch’ is the legal and valid translation – despite many other translations not following suite in this particular instance.

 1 Corinthians 7:1 KJV and Other Translations